A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Discussion

 \section{Discussion}

-With the increase in using DWI images for the purpose of prostate cancer diagnosis and prognosis, automatic accurate segmentation of DWI images into prostate WG and TZ can assist radiologists in diagnosis and prognosis of prostate cancer.
+With the increase in using DWI for the purpose of prostate cancer diagnosis and prognosis, automatic accurate segmentation of DWI into prostate WG and TZ can assist radiologists in diagnosis and prognosis of prostate cancer.
 In this work, we have proposed a transfer learning architecture to extend a trained CNN model on a large MRI dataset, to target domain MRI images with different acquisition parameters.
 With the limitations on available data size in the field of medical imaging, transfer learning allows the use of all available data from different cohorts for a task at hand.
 As shown in our results, training on the source domain and crudely applying the trained model to target domain results in poor performance (DSCs of 0.64 and 0.71 for WG and TZ, respectively).
-Moreover, training a model from scratch never reaches the accuracy of the proposed transfer learning method regardless of the size of the training dataset in the target cohort (Figures~\ref{fig4} and~\ref{fig7}).
+Moreover, training a model from scratch never reaches the accuracy of the proposed transfer learning method regardless of the size of the training dataset in the target cohort (Fig~\ref{fig4} and Fig~\ref{fig7}).
+To find the best combination of layers to fine-tune for the task of segmentation based on our data, we experimented with 10$\%$ (in terms of number of layers) increases, in direction of both ends of the network.For the task of prostate WG segmentation, our best performing model was achieved by fine-tuning only the Up-blocks while keeping the Down-block learned features the same as our source domain learned model.
+Our best model for TZ segmentation was achieved by fine-tuning Up-blocks while also fine-tuning the first half of the Down-block layers.